 The legislature, as the arm of government that is empowered to make, change or repeal the laws of a country, plays a very pivotal role in the overall direction that a country takes.

-In the vast assortment of tribes, cultures, associations and groups that define our country, it can be quite difficult catching the attention of the legislature enough to warrant the interest required for positive action.
+In the vast assortment of tribes, cultures, associations and groups that define our country, it can be quite difficult to catch the attention of the legislature enough to warrant the interest required for positive action.

-The voice of minority groups with special needs seem to be drowned under the clamouring voices of larger groups with seemingly more dominant needs.
+The voice of minority groups with special needs seems to be drowned under the clamouring voices of larger groups with seemingly more dominant needs.

 The most effective channel for minority voices to be distinguished from others is through legislation as it is most able to reach the broader platform of society through local, state and federal transmittance.

 The special needs of every group differ because the obstacles they face are dissimilar.
 The challenges of albinism are distinct from Sickle Cell Anemia or HIV and its solutions are therefore peculiar to it.